Kostas Bekris, Associate Professor

 The final grade will be computed according to the following rule (this is tentative and can change):

-- Assignments: 50 points total (approx. 8 to 12 points each depending on difficulty)
+- Assignments: 50 points total (ranging from 5 to 20 points each depending on difficulty)

 The mapping of scores to letter grades will be determined at the end of the semester.
 As a rough guide, the following rule may be used for the final grade (it will be adapted close to the end of the semester):

-Students interested in a recommendation letter by the instructor will be offered one only if they achieve a score above 95 after the completion of the course.
+Students interested in a recommendation letter by the instructor after the completion of the course will be offered one only if they achieve a score above 95 after the completion of the course.

 The objective is for students at the conclusion of the course to have a good understanding of the classical computational tools employed in robotics research and applications that relate to perception, decision making and control.
 On the perception side, students will be able to identify proper models for robot localization tasks and put together implementations that realize these models.
 For planning, students will be able to build geometric models of simple motion planning problems for mobile robots and apply deterministic and sampling-based search algorithms to solve them.
 Lastly, students will experience tools relating to simulation of mobile robots and middleware for interactive with robots.
 In addition, students should have an understanding on how these general algorithmic frameworks can lead to solutions of more complex problems involving flying machines, human-robot interaction, mobile manipulators, and multi-robot systems.